The advantages of driving for multiple delivery companies

 · Hours and days of the week are entirely flexible.

-· Payment depends on the order size and travel distance but usually ranges from £7 to £20 per delivery.
+· Payment depends on the order size and travel distance but usually ranges from £7 to £20 per drop off.

 · You can use your own vehicle but also opt for a company vehicle.